otavanopisto/ComfyUI-aihub-workflow-exposer/README.md

 ### AIHub Expose Float

+The float expose provides a single floating point number

 ![AIHubExposeFloat](images/AIHubExposeFloat.png)

  - id: Represents the id of the field which should be unique among all other fields in the same workflow